 The above guide is intended as a very quick round-up of the (in my opinion) top sites and attractions in Belgrade.
 However, if you need a bit more inspiration and information then do read on for a list of some of the best bars, clubs, and restaurants I found in Belgrade.

-Accommodation in Belgrade Serbia
+Hotels in Belgrade Serbia

-Most hostels charge around $10 per night for a dorm bed.
+Most Belgrade hostels charge around $10 per night for a dorm bed.
 The standard varies considerably.
 I don’t have any kind of referral scheme with any of them so will simply give you a list so you can search for them yourself on your chosen search engine provider.

 Green Studio Lounge, Chill House, Hostel Che, Karavan Inn, El Diablo Hostel Belgrade, New Hostel Belgrade, Manga Hostel , Hostel Bongo, Sun Hostel, Balkan Soul Hostel ,Hostel Goodnight Grooves ,Hostel Play ,White Owl Hostel, City Break, Bed N Beer, Hostel Beogranjika, Hostel Home Sweet Home, Hostel Fair, Downtown Central Hostel, Green Studio, Stella Di Notte, Hedonist Hostel, Hostel Friends.